 BISON Scales resolve the weight in 1 kg increments, but for OIML certification the total weight is displayed in 50 kg (or 100 lb) increments.
 This is a tolerance that BISON Scales can easily perform to regarding absolute accuracy and repeatability.
 It is possible to view the weight results in 1 kg (or 2 lb) increments, where applications require higher resolution and formal certification is not required.

 All BISON Scales are factory calibrated prior to shipping.
-Once used, the scales can be re-calibrated with BISON's Calibration Rig and Configuration App.
+Once used, the scales can be re-calibrated with BISON's Calibration Kit.
 The accuracy tolerance from this method of calibration is better than 1%.
 A higher accuracy tolerance of better than 0.2% can be achieved by fine-tuning the scales with certified test weights.
-You can buy your own Calibration Rig and Configuration App, or contact BISON or your dealer to talk about re-calibration service options.
+You can buy your own Calibration Kit, or contact BISON or your dealer to talk about re-calibration service options.

-The Maximum Permissible Error acceptable for BISON Scales to be 'legal for trade' is ± 75 kg at 35,000 kg, which equates to a accuracy tolerance of around 0.2%.
-The actual error is typically half of this when the equipment is well calibrated with accurate test weights.
-For general container weighing applications where 'legal for trade' approval is not required, the scales can be more easily calibrated on BISON's Calibration Rig, and this results in an accuracy tolerance of better than 1%.
+The Maximum Permissible Error acceptable for BISON Scales to be 'legal for trade' is ± 75 kg at 35,000 kg, which equates to an accuracy tolerance of around 0.2%.
+The actual error is typically half this when the equipment is well calibrated with accurate test weights.
+For general container weighing applications where 'legal for trade' approval is not required, the scales can be easily calibrated on BISON's Calibration Kit, and this results in an accuracy tolerance of better than 1%.

-How often you need to re-calibrate BISON Scales will depend on what you are using them for, how frequently they are used and the weight of the containers you are weighing.
+How often you need to re-calibrate BISON Scales depends on what you are using them for, how frequently they are used and the weight of the containers you are weighing.
 For reliably accurate weighing, re-calibration once per year is recommended.

 BISON Scales have OIML R-76 MAA and OIML R-60 approvals, issued by NMi, Netherlands.
 C-Jacks and C-Legs are type approved and can be certified "legal-for-trade" in Europe, New Zealand and Malaysia.
 Type approvals are pending in South Africa and Australia.
 Contact BISON for copies of relevant certificates.